How to bill a client for the first time (5 step checklist)

 With that, let’s get into how to bill a client for the first time.

-How to a bill client and accept payments in 5 steps
+How to bill a client and accept payments in 5 steps

 Here are five steps to billing clients for the first time: